karlnapf/shogun-wiki/Google-Summer-of-Code-2015-projects.md

 # Main focus
 This year's GSoC is about improving Shogun, rather than extending it.
 Exceptions allowed.
+**ALL** students will be required to document existing Shogun code on a weekly basis during GSoC.

  * *Fewer* new algorithms.
 Rather improve existing ones: Usability, efficiency, documentation, application
  * *Fewer* students.
 More intense mentoring, interaction between students, blogging, documenting